The Rise of Poland as a Manufacturing Center

 5 Common Shipping Mistakes Made by Importers of Polish Goods

 - Having Polish suppliers arrange transport.
 When suppliers control the freight, you are reliant on that company’s forwarder agreement.
 They make all decisions on transport type, speed and cost.
 What often happens is that, if you have questions or issues after the cargo sails, the shipper’s standard response is “call the steamship line.”
-But if you buy under “Ex works (EXW)” purchase terms, you are always in control.
+In contrast, if you buy under Ex Works (EXW) purchase terms, you are always in control.
 Working with your freight forwarder, you decide how fast you ship, what you pay and what line to use.
-And you’re never in the dark about your shipment
+And you’re never in the dark about your shipment.

 - Working with freight agents.
 If you are working with a US-based NVOCC that uses a freight agent in Poland, that agent is not going to care as much about your cargo as a company-owned office would.
 Typically, they book door-to-door moves with a steamship line and list the receiver in the US as the contact.
-So your customs broker is stuck dealing with the lines, which traditionally offer poor customer service.
-If service is important to your freight operation, you are better off working with a forwarder that operates owned offices in both the US and Poland and will be accountable for all requirements and communications on both sides of the Atlantic.
+Your customs broker is then stuck dealing with the lines, which traditionally offer poor customer service.
+If service is important to your freight operation, you are better off working with a forwarder that operates owned offices in both the US and Poland that will be accountable for all requirements and communications on both sides of the Atlantic.

 - Not getting UL approval for electrical appliances.
 The importer, not the manufacturer, is responsible for ensuring that imported products comply with US standards for consumer safety.
 In Europe, the CE marking confirms that products meet the EU standard, but this is not recognized in the US.
 So, to avoid possible problems when entering the US, it’s best to get certified to the most common electrical standard from Underwriters Laboratories (UL).

-Speaking Straight from the Bridge
+Closing Thoughts: Speaking Straight from the Bridge

 There are reasons why Poland is among the top 10 fastest-growing US trade partners.
 Among these: